-Firstly, search for the Memory Diagnostic on the Windows search bar.
-A list of programs will appear shortly.
-Among all of these programs, choose the best-matched program to continue.
-Once you click on it, a new window will appear.
-Look for the option “Restart now and check for problems” and select it.
-Alternatively, you can choose “Check for problems the next time I start my computer” if you have current works to save.
+Simply look for Memory Diagnostic on the Windows search bar first.
+There will be a list of programs appear.
+Select the best-matched program to continue.
+A new window will appear as soon as you click it.
+Proceed to click “Restart now and check for problems”.
+Try out “Check for problems the next time I start my computer” in case you must save your current work.

-Automatically, the Windows tool will scan your Windows system while doing the reboot.
-When it finishes, you will get the report.
-If there are any hardware errors, it is possible that your Windows PC experiences some RAM damage.
-To fix this, you can remove or reset the RAM to make sure there is no loose connection.
-In case the KMode Exception Not Handled error on your Windows 7, 8, or 10 PC still occurs even after the RAM fix, then you may need to buy a new kit.
+The tool will perform the scanning while doing the reboot.
+Wait for it to finish and you will get the report.
+In case there are any hardware errors, your PC probably experiences some RAM damage.
+You can try removing or resetting the RAM to make sure there is no loose connection.
+If that still does not solve KMode Exception Not Handled error, then you may have to purchase a new kit.

 Windows Self Fix KMode Exception Not Handled Error

 Windows has been equipped with problem-solving tools to help you fix the errors in its system.
 Try SFC Scan to look for the fault in the system and fix the problem.
 The SFC Scan will scan Windows files and see if they work properly or not.
 With some luck, it may find the KMode Exception Not Handled error in the process.

 In order to do it, you may follow these steps below.

 - Press Windows Key + R at the same time.

 - A Run dialog box will appear.
 Type cmd in the box to open Command Prompt.